 - Blackberries + Lime Zest

-STEP#4: Use Muffin Bakers
+Step#4: Use Muffin Papers

-STEP#5: Sprinkle with Turbinado Sugar
+Step#5: Sprinkle with Turbinado Sugar

 I also like to bake these muffins at a high temperature, 425F, this will force them to rise quickly, and dome on top.
 It also makes for quicker baking time too!

-STEP#6: Allow your Muffins to Cool Slightly
+Step#6: Allow your Muffins to Cool

 The strawberries get really hot, once baked inside the muffin so it's best to let them cool before serving.
 I also find the flavor is more pronounced as well if they are served just warm or at room temperature.